AWS Virtual Private Cloud (VPC)

-- It provides advanced security option and also enables to store your data securely with inbound and outbound filtering, security groups and network access control list.
+- It provides advanced security options and enables storing your data securely with inbound and outbound filtering, security groups, and a network access control list.

 - You can pay for what you use.
 So it requires only a minimum operating cost.